coala/coala/docs/Developers/Writing_Native_Bears.rst

     coala -d bears -b CommunicationBear --show-bears --show-description

-This will show the user a bunch of information related to the bear like:
+This will show the user a bunch of information related to the bear-like:
 - A description of what the bear does - The sections which uses it - The settings it uses (optional and required)

 .. note::

     The bears are not yet installed.
 We still have to specify the bear directory using ``-d`` or ``--bear-dirs`` flag.

 Install locally Written Bears
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's say that we wrote a file NewBear.py that contain our NewBear and
+Let's say that we wrote a file NewBear.py that contains our NewBear and
 we want to run it locally.
 To install our NewBear:

 -  Move the ``NewBear.py`` to our clone of coala-bears in